openreplay/openreplay/apiv2/README.md

 Of primary importance, and as a matter of facts a good productivty kicker to get into the flow: tests.

-Here is a test for a health route, it should return 200, with a json saying ok:
+Here is a test for a health route.
+The is expected return 200 and as payload a JSON object that is empty:

 ```python
 from orpy.base import orpy